c4arl0s/Pro-Design-Patterns-in-Swift/README.md

 The other technique I used is a `calculated property that defines only a get clause`.
 The implementation of the calculated property is `private` even though the property itself is available throughout the current module.

+> UNDERSTANDING SWIFT ACCESS CONTROL Swift takes an unusual approach to access control, which can catch out the unwary.
+There are three levels of access control, which are applied using the `public`, `private`, and `internal` keywords.
+The `private` keyword is the most restrictive; it restricts access to the classes, structs methods, and properties to code defined in the same file.
+Restricting access on a per-file basis is a different approach from most languages and means that `private` has no effect in Xcode playgrounds.

+> The `internal` keyword denotes that access is allowed within the current module.
+This is the default level of access control that is used if no keyword is applied.
+For most iOS developers, internal protection will have the effect of allowing a class, struct, method, function, or property to be used throughout a project.

+> The `public` keyword applies the least restrictive level of control and allows access from anywhere, including outside the current module.
+This is of most use to developers who are creating frameworks and who will need to use the `public` keyword to define the `API` that the framework presents to other developers.

+> If you have moved to Swift from a language such as C# or Java, then you can most closely re-create the access controls you are used to by defining each class or struct in its own `.swift` file and using the `private` and `internal` access levels.

 # 5. [The Prototype Pattern](https://github.com/c4arl0s/pro-design-patterns-in-swift#pro-design-patterns-in-swift---content)
 # 6. [The Singleton Pattern](https://github.com/c4arl0s/pro-design-patterns-in-swift#pro-design-patterns-in-swift---content)
 # 7. [The Object Pool Pattern](https://github.com/c4arl0s/pro-design-patterns-in-swift#pro-design-patterns-in-swift---content)